-- A Midazolam 10 mg IN (5 mg each nostril), or Midazolam 2 mg slow IV or Midazolam 4 mg IM. - A Or repeat Midazolam 5 mg IN (5 mg in each nostril) after 5 minutes. - A Or repeat Midazolam 2 mg IV after 5 minutes. - A Or repeat Midazolam 4 mg IM after 10 minutes. - P Consider Ketamine, if patient is age 8 or greater, 1 mg/kg slow IV (max dose 100 mg) or Ketamine 5 mg/kg IM (max dose 250 mg per site with max total of 500 mg). - P Or Midazolam 0.2 mg/kg IN (max dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max dose 2 mg), or 0.2 mg/kg IM (max dose 4 mg) as a chemical restraint. - P ◆ Call MCP for repeat Ketamine, Midazolam. - A In most cases transport a mental health patient to the facility where the individual has been previously treated since they will have the patient's records. - A In all other cases, patients should be transported to the closest ED. - P Pediatric patients with mental health issues can be transported to Dayton Children's Hospital. - Our region has limited inpatient hospital beds for mental/behavioral health (MH/BH) patients.
+- A Midazolam 10 mg IN (5 mg each nostril), or Midazolam 2 mg slow IV or Midazolam 4 mg IM. - A Or repeat Midazolam 5 mg IN (5 mg in each nostril) after 5 minutes. - A Or repeat Midazolam 2 mg IV after 5 minutes. - A Or repeat Midazolam 4 mg IM after 10 minutes. - P Consider Ketamine, if patient is age 8 or greater, 1 mg/kg slow IV (max dose 100 mg) or Ketamine 5 mg/kg IM (max dose 250 mg per site with max total of 500 mg). - P Or Midazolam 0.2 mg/kg IN (max dose 4 mg) or Midazolam 0.1 mg/kg slow IV (max dose 2 mg), or 0.2 mg/kg IM (max dose 4 mg) as a chemical restraint. - P Repeat Midazolam 0.2 mg/kg IN (max dose 5 mg) or Midazolam 0.1 mg/kg slow IV (max dose 2 mg) after 5 min, or 0.2 mg/kg IM (max dose 4 mg) after 10 min as a chemical restraint - P ◆ Call MCP for repeat Ketamine

+- A In most cases transport a mental health patient to the facility where the individual has been previously treated since they will have the patient's records. - A In all other cases, patients should be transported to the closest ED. - P Pediatric patients with mental health issues can be transported to Dayton Children's Hospital. - Our region has limited inpatient hospital beds for mental/behavioral health (MH/BH) patients.
 Most hospitals in our region do not have an inpatient MH/BH unit. - In many cases resulting from a general 9-1-1 call for MH/BH issues, the patient will be treated and released, and can adequately be cared for in any ED.
-Further, all of these patients require medical screening. - It is difficult for law enforcement or EMS to triage MH/BH patients who require inpatient treatment from those who don't. - When patients have been seen on the same day by a MH/BH professional (e.g., Crisis Care, Eastway, etc.) who indicates to EMS that the patient will need inpatient hospitalization, the MH/BH professional should provide appropriate paperwork at the time of transport, and may indicate where the patient should be transported, with one option being the closest hospital. - When calls are received directly from adult patients, take the patient preferentially to a facility where the individual has previously been treated and where the patient's medical records and providers are available. - In all other cases, adult patients should be transported to the closest ED. - Pediatric patients (< age 16) with MH/BH issues, including those with underlying medical issues, should be transported to Dayton Children's Hospital Emergency Department. - Exceptions to the above: - It is medically necessary to transport the patient to the closest hospital for stabilization. - It is unsafe to transport the patient to the preferred/recommended facility due to adverse weather or ground conditions or excessive transport time. - Transporting the patient to the preferred/recommended facility would cause a critical shortage of local EMS resources. - Patient requests transport to a different facility.
+Further, all of these patients require medical screening. - It is difficult for law enforcement or EMS to triage MH/BH patients who require inpatient treatment from those who don't. - When patients have been seen on the same day by a MH/BH professional (e.g., Crisis Care, Eastway, etc.) who indicates to EMS that the patient will need inpatient hospitalization, the MH/BH professional should provide appropriate paperwork at the time of transport, and may indicate where the patient should be transported, with one option being the closest hospital. - A When calls are received directly from adult patients, take the patient preferentially to a facility where the individual has previously been treated and where the patient's medical records and providers are available. - A In all other cases, adult patients should be transported to the closest ED. - P Pediatric patients (< age 16) with MH/BH issues, including those with underlying medical issues, should be transported to Dayton Children's Hospital Emergency Department. - Exceptions to the above: - It is medically necessary to transport the patient to the closest hospital for stabilization. - It is unsafe to transport the patient to the preferred/recommended facility due to adverse weather or ground conditions or excessive transport time. - Transporting the patient to the preferred/recommended facility would cause a critical shortage of local EMS resources. - Patient requests transport to a different facility.